thomthom/extensions-help/index.md

 ## I installed an extension but I cannot find it?

 - Make sure to read the description of the extension.
 Not all extensions have toolbars.
 Not all extension's menus appear under the Extension menu.
+An extension can add its menus to any of top top level menus in SketchUp.

 - Restart SketchUp.
 Some times SketchUp must be restarted for a newly installed extension to load correctly.